appliedsec/djangular/README.md

   that Django requires.
 + Improves security by enabling of CSRF protection and JSON Vulnerability between Django and AngularJS.
++ ~~Scripts to allow running JS Unit and E2E tests, similar to the Django test command.~~ This was removed for the time being and will be (re-)included in a future release.
 + Does not dictate how you use AngularJS inside your Django app.